techtanic/Discounted-Udemy-Course-Enroller/README.md

 > Software to enroll in available Udemy Paid/Free courses having coupons automatically to your Udemy account.

-Everything you need can be on the website.: [duce.techtanic.xyz](https://duce.techtanic.xyz)
+Everything you need can be on the website.: [duce.techtanic.space](https://duce.techtanic.space)

 ## Key Features

-- Beautiful GUI.
+- Beautiful GUI
-- One click login.
+- One click login using Browser cookies.(Supports major browsers)
-- One click to add all available courses with coupons to your udemy account.
+- One click to add all available courses with coupons to your udemy account
-- Uses popular sites for coupons.
+- Uses popular sites for coupons
 - Many more features
+- CLI version available for automation
+- Advanced filters

 # Downloads